Economics Financial Personal Advice

 You’ll find as you invest your wealth in cash-flowing assets, you are now creating generational wealth for you and your family.
 Ideally you will find PASSIVE ways to create cashflow–these are the ones which will serve you best in “retirement” (if you believe in such a term).
 But either way, creating a cashflow model for yourself will put you miles ahead of your peers who are shoving away dollars into a 30-50 year Monetary Prison called 401K and other “qualified plans.”

 Don’t jump off a cliff just because your friends and peers are.
 Seek alternative strategies.
 Grow your wealth and start “banking” on yourself.
 Grow generational wealth by investing in cashflow, not mindlessly hoping a pot of gold will be there for you at the end of the rainbow (401K strategy).
-Take charge of your OWN financial success; don’t reply on the stock market to do it for you.
+Take charge of your OWN financial success; do not rely on the stock market to do it for you.
 And don’t expect the government to support, equip, and certainly not to save you in your golden years.

 Key Financial Lessons of the Dempsey Plan (“Spark Notes”)